Right Sliding Panel

 Flow Logs

-• Trend Analysis Chart: Displays the flow log collection situation within a certain time range, visualizing the data.
-Users can select any time period on the trend analysis chart to zoom in and view the log situation within that period.
+• Trend Analysis Chart: Shows flow log collection over a time range.
+Users can select any time segment to zoom in and view logs for that period.

-• Log Detail Table: Displays flow log information in a table format, such as client, server, application protocol, request type, request domain, etc. It can dynamically display based on the trend analysis chart.
-For details, refer to the Table section.
+• Log Detail Table: Displays flow log information such as client, server, application protocol, request type, request domain, etc., and dynamically updates based on the trend chart.
+For details, see Table.

-• Left-side Quick Filter: Allows filtering flow logs by conditions through the left sidebar.
-For details, refer to the Left-side Quick Filter section.
+• Left Quick Filter: Filter flow logs using the left sidebar.
+For details, see Left Quick Filter.

-• Click the icon in the upper right corner of the trend analysis chart to open the flow logs page in a new window.
+• Click the icon in the upper right of the trend chart to open the Flow Logs page in a new tab.

-• Click the time component in the upper right corner to filter data by time.
+• Click the time component in the upper right to filter data by time.

 #1.9 Flow Log Details

-Flow log details further display the information of flow logs.
-For logs with the protocol as TCP, TCP sequence tracing and NAT tracing can be performed.
+Flow log details provide further information.
+For TCP protocol logs, TCP sequence diagram tracing and NAT tracing are available.

 Flow Log Details